thestippe/thestippe.github.io/_drafts/statistics/poisson.md

 ## Posterior predictive checks

-We can finally verify that our model is able to reproduce the data, and this is one of the most important checks that your should always do.
+We can finally verify that our model is able to reproduce the data, and this is one of the most important checks that you should always do.
 For simple models like this one, it is sufficient to sample and plot the posterior predictive distribution.
 If the sampled distribution resembles the observed data